Cumulus: Blockchain-Enabled Privacy Preserving Data Audit in Cloud: Discussion

 \section{Discussion}

 We wanted to use blockchain as the source of randomness for generating query set.
 As given in \cite{bitcoinrandomness}, for small amounts of randomness, if the stakes are low enough, the blockchain can be used as a source of randomness.
 We believe that for our audit purposes, the incentive for parties to collude with miners is low enough.
 Any other public source of randomness could have been used.
 External sources of randomness have a separate trust assumption and then we would have needed to consider all the collusion cases with the random source.
-Random beacons assume honest majority unlike commit based randomness protocols, but both need multiple commits to generate randomness are are hence slow.
 Our only requirement is that the peers of the blockchain network need to have access to the same source and must access the same random value in order to receive consensus.
 We referred a single block hash for each contract instance, hence the query set for a channel can be derived at once, after the opening of the channel.

 File upload time is very much dependent on number of sectors per block as well as size of sector.
 Sector size $|s|$, is determined by the parameters and choice of algorithm used for elliptic curve generation.